softindex/datakernel/core-bytebuf/README.md

 To return ByteBuf to the ByteBufPool, use `ByteBuf.recycle()`.
 This recycle is recommended but not required - if you forget to do so, you will only give Garbage Collector a little more work to do.

+You can explore an example of ByteBuf pool usage [here](https://github.com/softindex/datakernel/tree/master/examples/bytebuf#bytebuf-pool-example)

 ### ByteBufQueue
 `ByteBufQueue` class provides effective management of multiple ByteBufs.
 It creates an optimized queue of several ByteBufs with FIFO rules.
 You can simply manage your queue with the following methods: